Russian folklore: Charms

-Contents
+Characters

 Nature and house spirits

 Spirits were most frequently seen as the masters of their domains, whether that was forest, water, field, or home.
 Often they are portrayed as old men, reflecting the age-based familial hierarchy in tribal communities.
 Originally, nature spirits were thought to protect humans, but over time they came to be seen as neutral or malevolent forces, sometimes associated with the devil.
 They are also frequently associated with an "unclean" force, connected to unnatural death and improper burial.
 Most accounts that we have today of nature spirits were collected after the end of the 19th century and are told as second-hand tales.
 Run-ins with nature spirits have been reported to have been more frequent in the distant past, and less frequent nowadays.